aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 The term Progressive disclosure is just a fancy way of saying to reference different markdown files inside your `CLAUDE.md` file and then give brief descriptions of those files so that Claude can decide whether or not to read those markdown files.

+However, referencing files directly with the `@` prefix is NOT progressive disclosure, as that just completely embeds the file content into the context.

+Rather, in the `CLAUDE.md`, to implement progressive disclosure, just reference the filepath and describe what that file does, and claude will decide whether or not to look at that md file.

 #### CLI options

 - `claude -p <prompt>`: runs a one-off prompt